-Madison Fields’ Trial Period
+Madison Fields’s Trial Period

 At Madison Fields, when a new horse is brought into the herd they don’t go straight into working with riders.
 There is what we like to consider a trial period, where we dedicate 30 days to allow the horse to fully transition into their new role as a Therapeutic Riding (TR) horse and become comfortable with their new home.

 Before the horse arrives at Madison Fields, our TR team takes a trip to meet the horse at their original home for an evaluation.
 This visit is used to determine what skills the team members are going to focus on during the trial period.
 The evaluation takes place at the horse’s original home so that the horse is more comfortable and willing to perform the tasks.
-Based on the results of that home evaluation, the decision to pursue a trial period and bring the horse to Madison Fields is made.
+Based on the results of that home evaluation, the decision is made whether to pursue a trial period and bring the horse to Madison Fields.
 If the TR team decides they wouldn’t be a good fit, then the horse remains at their farm.
 If they are successful in the home evaluation they are transferred to Madison Fields to begin their trial period.

 During the first week of the trial period, the horse arrives at the farm and goes through the initial adjustment period.
 No skills are being taught at this time, because we want the horse to focus on learning about their new environment and routine.

 The second week starts off with the introduction of grooming.
 This is when the horse is moved to the main part of the barn and groomed where they would be during a lesson.
 This week is also when the horse is being introduced to the mounting ramp and the different skills that are needed to successfully work with the ramp and riders.
 One day during this week the horse will be placed in the main barn area during a real lesson.
 They are not participating in the lesson, but they are there to get comfortable with the noises and the amount of people that are in the barn during that time.